wenxinax/LittleSearchEngine-4/README.md

 -------------------CODED IN JAVA----------------

-This is a program reads a file that contains all the documents that are to be scanned and then performs a search that returns the top 5 entries based on 2 keywords
+This is a program that reads a file that contains all the documents that are to be scanned and then performs a search that returns the top 5 entries based on 2 keywords

 A driver for this program is provided in a file called "LseDriver.java"